Despite the development of robust tools and platforms, organizational silos can be a barrier to holistic talent management.

 About the Author

-Michel Stokvis is the director of Randstad Sourceright’s Center of Excellence EMEA.
+Michel Stokvis is the director of Randstad Sourceright’s Talent Innovation Center.
 With more than 20 years in the industry, he has deep experience in RPO and MSP solutions, having served on both the client and provider side.
 His previous roles have spanned across numerous global markets and provided an opportunity for him to work with a variety of companies in many sectors.Follow on Twitter More Content by Michel Stokvis